CTUAvastLab/Mill.jl/README.md

 }
 ```

-and the following for this implementation:
+and the following for this implementation (fill in the used `version`):
 ```
 @software{mill2018,
   author = {Tomas Pevny and Simon Mandlik},